KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 Generally, in C. and D. training runs below, the dropout layers made the model run consistently longer.
 In the B. training runs, where 10% of the ImageNet weights were being trained, I do not see an improvement over the A. runs.
 However, in D., with both dropouts and 10% training of ImageNet weights, I see the best combination.

 The training results.
-A.	The last good version, with no dropouts and no trainable ImageNet layers.
+A.	The version with no dropouts and no trainable ImageNet layers.
  <img src="../images/results_a.png" alt="result group a." width="624" height="209">

-B.	The last good version, with no dropouts, but with trainable ImageNet layers.
+B.	The version with no dropouts, but with trainable ImageNet layers.
 <img src="../images/results_b.png" alt="result group b." width="624" height="209">

-C.  The last good version, with dropouts and with no trainable ImageNet layers.
+C.  The version with dropouts and with no trainable ImageNet layers.
 <img src="../images/results_c.png" alt="result group c." width="624" height="209">

-D.  The last good version with dropouts and trainable ImageNet layers:  the porridge that is just right.
+D.  The final published version with dropouts and trainable ImageNet layers:  the porridge that is just right.
 <img src="../images/results_d.png" alt="result group d." width="624" height="209">
 [back to top](#content)